apache/tvm-rfcs/rfcs/xxxx-collage.md

   candidates within that sub-graph since almost certainly the maximal candidates will be best.
 Somehow prune the candidates to implement that.
 - If needed, build indexes in `CombinePartitionRule` to avoid O(n^2) iteration over candidates.
+- Reconcile with the 'RFC10' style BYOC extension methods -- we should support them all but for simplicity have just focussed on the traditional "Compiler" annotation.

 ## Appendix E: Robust candidate kernel latency measurement